devlucky/Kakapo/README.md

 PropertyPolicy is an enum similar to Optional but with an additional case `.Null`.
 It's only purpose is to be serialized in 3 different ways to cover all possible behaviors of an Optional property.

-When dealing with PropertyPolicy properties, the serializer will serialize as nil when `.None`, as `NSNull` when `.Null` or serialize the object for `.Some`:
+When dealing with PropertyPolicy properties, the serializer will serialize as nil when `.None`, `NSNull` when `.Null` or serialize the object for `.Some`:

 ```Swift
 private struct Test: Serializable {